theubie/OpenTAAI/README.md

 * `--model`: The GPT-3 model to use (default: gpt-3.5-turbo).

 * `--temperature`: The setting for the model's temperature (default: 0.9).

+* `--poll_quiet_chat`: How many polling attempts before having the assistant talk without chat.
+0 to disable (default: 20).

+* `--tts_model`: The TTS model to use (default: tts_models/en/ljspeech/tacotron2-DDC_ph).

+* `--coqui_studio_api_token`: The path to a file containing your Coqui Studio API key (optional).

+* `--command_users`: The path to a text file containing user names that are allowed to use the !opentaai command.
+One user per line (optional).

+* `--output_file`: The path to a text file to be used by your 3rd party application to send text to the Twitch chat.
+One message per line.
+Defaults to "./output.txt".

+* `--tts_engine`: Which TTS engine to use.
+Options: coqui, pyttsx3.
+Defaults to pyttsx3.

 ## Example